💬

 7.3.
 Non-potable water

-Water on the Campsite is not potable and must be boiled for at least one (1) minute before consumption.
-Any consumption of water is at the consumer's own risk.
+Water on the Campsite is not potable and must be boiled vigorously for at least one (1) minute before consumption.
+Any water consumption is at the consumer's own risk.

-The Customer may have three (3) light bulbs on his/her Land, including one (1) energy-efficient light bulb at the entrance to his/her Land and one (1) light bulb outside his/her camping unit.
-With the exception of the Camper's Christmas, Christmas lights, decorative light streamers and spotlights are prohibited.
+The Customer may have three (3) light bulbs on their Site, including one (1) energy-efficient light bulb at the entrance to their Site and one (1) light bulb outside their camping unit.
+With the exception of Camper Christmas, Christmas lights, decorative light streamers, and spotlights are prohibited.

-The Estate may inspect and require the removal of any non-compliant lighting and sources of light pollution.
+The Estate may inspect and require the removal of any non-compliant lighting and source of light pollution.
 When not at the Campsite, the Customer agrees to turn off all lighting and air conditioning.

 7.5.
 Propane gas